meltmedia/aws-sdk-java/README.md

 * [Forum][sdk-forum]
 * [Issues][sdk-issues]

+# Fork Information

+This for of the AWS SDK makes modifications to the Flow Framework, so that we can interoperate with non JVM activities.
+Specifically, it removes class name based descriminators from the message payloads.
+You should not develop code in this branch, as it contains changes to the POM that are not intended for patches sent upstream.

+## Deployment

+The pom of this project has been modified to point at meltmedia's 3rd party nexes repository.
+Use a standard deployment procedure to upload snapshots and create releases.

 ## Features

 * Provides easy-to-use HTTP clients for all supported AWS services, regions, and authentication protocols.